As with all list posts on NME.COM, this is a subject open to discussion, argument and debate. So chill out metal trolls.

 What are the 10 best metal intros of all time?
 For the sake of this list, I am saying it is the opening few moments and riffs of a song.
 This song does not have to be the first track on an album, I’m simply talking about those devastating moments where your ears prick up, your heart leaps and your arms start furiously air-guitaring (or drumming – pick your side) knowing that chaos is about to kick off.

 The purpose of an intro varies.
 Whether to shock you, lull you in to that classic false sense of security, set a mood or simply show off the best your band has on offer – it’s an important decision when writing a classic.
-I think these bands did a splendid job.
+These bands did a splendid job.

 Here are my 10 favourite metal intros…. and doing just 10 is a right bugger, as otherwise Judas Priest, Opeth, Manowar and Machine Head would make my list too.